This course starts on March 29, 2018. New lessons become available each Thursday. Students have access to the course through December 1, 2018.

 Keep up with Spring Migration

-This online course builds on a 40 year tradition at the Cornell Lab of offering spring training to help you tune in to birds.
-Spring Field Ornithology online offers two pre-recorded lectures per week for 8 weeks, beginning March 30, 2017.
+This online course builds on a more than 40 year tradition at the Cornell Lab of offering spring training to help you tune in to birds.
+Spring Field Ornithology online offers two pre-recorded lectures per week for 8 weeks, beginning March 29, 2018.
 Following the pattern of spring migration, the first focuses on expert bird ID strategies for the group of birds most active in the Northeast that week.
 The second features key topics that will expand your knowledge of birds—including migration, nesting, and conservation.

 You can enjoy this course even if you don’t live in the Northeast.
 The birds featured frequent the eastern U.S. and Canada (east of Oklahoma up to Saskatchewan) and extend as far south as Florida.
 Keep in mind that if you tune in from a more southern area, the birds featured each week might have just visited you on their way north.

-The course has 16 lessons containing more than 15 hours of video instruction, 8 bird identification quizzes, and links to help you learn more on each topic.
+The course has 16 lessons containing more than 15 hours of online video instruction, 8 bird identification quizzes, and links to help you learn more on each topic.
 You can choose to earn a digital badge and a printable certificate by passing the final exam.
+The course is entirely online, nothing is shipped.

 Bird Identification Topics